Is Runna Free? An Honest Review From a Long-Time Runner

 My Experience After Two Years

-When you’re training for something big, especially ultras, it’s easy to overcomplicate everything.
+What stands out most is how much it simplifies things.
+When you're training for something big, especially ultras, it's easy to overcomplicate everything.
 You start tweaking sessions, adding miles, second-guessing recovery days.
 Runna removes a lot of that noise.
-You open the app, see what’s scheduled, and get it done.
+You open the app, see what's scheduled, and get it done.

 That consistency is probably the biggest benefit.